Managing System Roles

 Enter the system role information in the "Create System Role" dialog.

-No. Item Description 1 Name Name of the system role 2 Description Description of the system role -
+No. Item Description 1 Name System Role Name 2 Description System Role Description -

 Click the "OK" button.

-You can change the information of the registered system role later.
+You can change the information of registered system roles later.

 The changed permissions will be reflected when the target user refreshes the screen.